chinchang/kushagra.dev/posts/2023-09-03-css-only-3d-card.md

 ```

 1. Our dummy element is set to be 150% (i.e. 1.5 times) of our viewport.
 You can increase/decrease it based on how much do you want user to scroll to see the effect.
-2. `card-wrap` is now fixed positioned so as to be independent from the page scroll.
+2. `.card-wrap` is now fixed positioned so as to be independent from the page scroll.

 Notice that now our page has scrolls.